 What Are the Symptoms of Hip Flexor Strain?

 The main sign of a torn hip flexor muscle is the pain, but this pain will vary depending on the extent of the damage.
 The pain is usually felt along the front of the hip and sometimes radiating down to the thigh.

 A slight tear can cause mild pain that is simply uncomfortable.
 Most of the time a cramp causes you to limp while walking.
 Or the muscle may be completely torn, causing severe pain and swelling of the hip and thigh.
 In these cases, it will be difficult to walk and the area may even become bruised.

 What Is the Treatment for a Hip Flexor Strain?

 Managing these injuries does not require clinical attention but may instead be done by the individual at home.
 The first step is to cut down on movement and rest as much as possible.
 In mild cases, compressing the area with ice wrapped in a towel for a few minutes twice a day can speed up the recovery.
 For severe cases, the individual may need pain relievers to become comfortable, and most of them are available at a local pharmacy.

 After the pain has subsided, it is important to exercise and lower the recovery time, but this has to be done slowly.
 Begin by performing simple stretching exercises and gradually increasing the intensity of activities.
 Jumping head first into physical activity at the first sign of recovery may cause the injury to re-open and take back the progress made.

-The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your hip pain.
-We are using the most effective pain management and treatment options including electrical nerve stimulation, Platelet Rich Plasma (PRP) and Corticosteroid Injections and utilizing the latest technologies available in USA.
+The most advanced sports injury clinic and pain management center in Brooklyn has pain management doctors and specialists.
+Pain Physicians NY offers a unique and individualized approach to manage your hip pain.
+We use the most effective pain management and hip flexor strain treatment options including electrical nerve stimulation, Platelet Rich Plasma (PRP), and Corticosteroid Injections.
+On top of that, we utilize the latest technologies available in the USA.